invainn/cpe400-networking-project/README.md

 * TO RUN THE PROGRAM: Type 'python dynamic-routing-sim.py' without the single quotes.

 * OUTPUT:
--Displays the nodes that fail at every interval -Displays Dijkstra's Shortest Path (if a path exists) from the source node (node 1) to the destination node (node 25) -Displays the number of hops (if a path exists) or 'Destination unreachable' (if a path does not exist)
+-Displays the nodes that fail at every interval <br />
+-Displays Dijkstra's Shortest Path (if a path exists) from the source node (node 1) to the destination node (node 25) <br />
+-Displays the number of hops (if a path exists) or 'Destination unreachable' (if a path does not exist). <br />

+* ABOUT THE GUI SIMULATION:
+-Green nodes display Dijkstra's Shortest Path from the source node (node 1) to the destination node (node 25) if a path exists. <br />
+-Blue nodes indicate nodes that are online but are not included in the shortest path from the source node (node 1) to the destination node (node 25) <br />
+-Red nodes indicate nodes that have failed, become faulty, and are currently offline.
+The faulty nodes recover on the next interval and are avoided for the current interval if a path from the source node (node 1) to the destination node (node 25) exists. <br />

+* NOTE: Each interval is 9000 milliseconds (9 seconds) long.